panzerdp/dmitripavlutin.com/content/posts/2016-06-22-declare-function/index.md

 ### 2.2 Favor named function expression

-When a variable assignment is used with a function expression `var fun = function() {}`, many engines can infer the function name from this variable.
+When a variable assignment is used with a function expression `const fun = function() {}`, many engines can infer the function name from this variable.
 Often callbacks are passed as anonymous function expressions, without storing into variables: so the engine cannot determine its name.

 In many situations [it seems reasonable](https://toddmotto.com/avoiding-anonymous-javascript-functions/) to use named functions and avoid anonymous ones.
 This brings a series of benefits: